justiceo/spectest/README.md

     },
   },
 ];

-export default suite;
+export default { name: 'jsonpayload', tests };
 ```

 A `*.spectest.js` file can have `classes`, `functions`, use `imports` and do anything you would with Javascript.
-It simply needs to export an array of test cases in the end, how it builds this array is up to it.
+The default export may be either an array of test cases or an object with a `tests` array and optional `name` property.
 For the full schema of a test case, see [Testcase reference](#test-case-options)

 ### 3. Run the test cases